Pop-Tarts: Related products

+Danish Go-Rounds, later renamed Danish Rings, were an oval shaped tubular toaster pastry with fruit filling.
+Kellogg's made them between 1968–1972.

-Presto Pizza was a pizza flavored toaster pastry produced by Kelloggs in 1971, and retired less than a year later.
+Presto Pizza was a pizza flavored toaster pastry produced by Kellogg's in 1971, and retired less than a year later.

 Pastry Swirls were introduced in the mid-1990s and were similar to a competitor Pillsbury's Toaster Strudels.
 Pastry Swirls were bigger and thicker than regular Pop-Tarts and had less icing.
 Flavors included Cherry Cheese Danish and Cinnamon Cream.
-Sales were disappointing, and the products were discontinued in 2001.
+Sales were low, and the products were discontinued in 2001.

-Snak-Stix, a portable break-apart version intended as an after-school snack for children, was introduced in 2002.
-The new product was launched with a massive media tie-in with the American Idol TV show and live tour.
+Snak-Stix, a portable break-apart version intended as an after-school snack for children, was introduced in 1999.
+In 2002, Kellogg's launched a massive media promotion along with the American Idol TV show and live tour.
 It did not sell well and was discontinued a year later.

-Go-Tarts was another attempt at a snack-sized product, released in 2006.
+Go-Tarts were another attempt at a snack-sized product, released in 2006.
 These were thicker, narrow, and wrapped individually (instead of in packages of two).
 Go-Tarts were discontinued in 2008.

-Mini Crisps was introduced in 2011. as a bite-sized, cracker-like pastry with no filling.
+Mini Crisps were introduced in 2011 as a bite-sized, cracker-like pastry with no filling.
 They originally sold in 60-calorie pouches but were discontinued after poor sales.
 They were brought back in a larger size in 2018, as Pop Tart Crisps.
 The newer version is a larger bar-sized crispy pastry with filling and frosting.

-Pop-Tarts Bites are a smaller, bite-sized version sold in pouches.
-They were originally introduced in 1994 but ceased production the next year.
-Kellogg's brought them back in 2018 in Frosted Strawberry and Brown Sugar Cinnamon flavors and has announced plans to expand to more flavors.
+Pop-Tarts Pastry Bites are a smaller, bite-sized version sold in pouches.
+They were originally introduced in 1994 as Pop-Tarts Bites, but ceased production the next year.
+Kellogg's brought them back in 2018 in Frosted Strawberry and Brown Sugar Cinnamon flavors, with more flavors added in the following years.

 Pop Tarts Cereal was originally made in 1994, and sold through the early 2000s.
 Kellogg's brought it back in 2019 with two flavors: strawberry and brown sugar cinnamon.

+Crunchy Poppers were introduced in early 2024.
+They are a bite sized tubular pastry with filling and frosting, smaller and more crunchy than Pop Tarts Bites.
+They are sold in pouches of 10.

 In popular culture

-In June 2021, Jerry Seinfeld announced he would produce and star in a movie about the creation of the Pop-Tart.
-The film, "Unfrosted: The Pop Tart Story", will be released on Netflix in 2023.
+In June 2021, Jerry Seinfeld announced he would write, direct, produce, and star in a fictionalized re-telling about the creation of Pop-Tarts.
+The film, Unfrosted, was released on Netflix on May 3, 2024.

-The History Channel series, The Food That Built America, has two episodes that include Pop Tarts.
+The History Channel series The Food That Built America has two episodes that include Pop Tarts.
 The first episode of the first season includes the rivalry between the Kellogg and Post companies, and mentions the invention of the Pop-Tart.
 The first episode of season four goes into more detail about the creation of the Pop Tart and the rival Country Squares from Post.

-The TV Show Family Guy featured a song about Pop-Tarts, and how good they taste with butter.
+The TV show Family Guy featured a song about Pop-Tarts, and how good they taste with butter.

-Homemade Pop-Tarts

-Various recipes for homemade versions of Pop-Tarts have appeared online and in local coffee shops and bakeries.
-The recipes claim to be healthier, taste better than the mass-produced version, and are more versatile with the filling ingredients.
+Comedian Brian Regan includes Pop-Tarts in one of his most popular bits around how Pop-Tarts shouldn't require instructions.